Kirizii/SelfAssessment/Skills/Programming.md

   - identifier:🖐️ used
   - variable:🖐️ used
   - constant:🖐️ used
-  - scalar
+  - scalar:👂 heard
   - literal🖐️ used
   - expression:👂 heard
-  - heap
+  - heap:👂 heard
   - function:🙋 explained
   - procedure:🎓 known
   - method:🖐️ used
   - class:🎓 known
   - prototype:👂 heard
-  - event:👂 heard
+  - event:🖐️ used
   - type:🖐️ used
   - primitive types:🖐️ used
   - reference types:🎓 known